 School Disco – Dunfermline High School – on YouTube

 Founded in 1869 in the town it was named after, this became the largest building society in Scotland and the 12th largest in the United Kingdom.
 On 31 December 2007 the organisation had total assets of £3.3 billion.
 Then the financial crash arrived.

 Following a merger with Nationwide Building Society in 2009 which later saw many branch closures, the building society ceased trading in 2014.

 Don’t worry about the senior managers who caused the downfall, though.
-They went off to new important jobs and board positions, even the New Year’s Honours list, often missing out this chapter of their lives in their updated business biographies.
+They went off to new important jobs and board positions, and even the New Year’s Honours list!
+Their online profiles usually miss out this chapter of their business lives.

 Brian Nobile talks to the late Frida Drysdale at the Dunfermline Opera House Exhibition in July 2000.
 Part 1 of 6 episodes, dedicated to former owner of the Opera House ‘John Henry Hare’.

 The Dunfermline Opera House Exhibition 2000 Part 1 – on YouTube